estherlin/dual-laplace/README.md

 An implementation of the tetrahedral laplacian operators described in the SGP 2020 paper [Properties of Laplace Operators for Tetrahedral Meshes](https://igl.ethz.ch/projects/LB3D/LB3D.pdf).

+In addition to implementing the dyal laplacian, I also provide code written in libigl-style for:
+1. ```src/circumcentre3d.h```: calculates the circumcentre of triangles and tetrahedrons in 3D space
+2. ```src/tet_volume.h```: calculates the volume of a tetrahedron

 Template from [libigl-example-project](https://github.com/libigl/libigl-example-project).

 Author: [esther]()